r-grandorder/tri-hermes/en/pages/gotterdamerung.md

 **--SECTION BREAK--:**

 **P.A.
 System**
-Report from the computer room.Report from the computer room.</span>
+Report from the computer room.Report from the computer room.

 **Da Vinci:**
 So far, this Zero Sail is looking just peachy.
 Just kick back and enjoy this little voyage through the Sea of Time.